unstoppabledomains/dev-docs/partner/domain-actions-guides/get-domain-actions.md

 ## Step 3: Use the Get Domain Actions Endpoint

-Send a `GET` request with the query parameters to the [Get Domain Actions](https://docs.unstoppabledomains.com/openapi/reference/#operation/GetActions) endpoint.
-Here is the URL for our API environments:
+Send a `GET` request with the query parameters to the [Get Domain Actions](https://docs.unstoppabledomains.com/openapi/reference/#operation/GetActions) endpoint:

 Sandbox Environment: